Bill Meek

 William Meridas Meek (August 14, 1920 – May 28, 1998) was an American football player and coach.
-He served as the head football coach at Kansas State University (1947–1950), the University of Houston (1951–1954), Southern Methodist University (1957–1961), and the University of Utah (1968–1973), compiling a career college football record of 78–88–7.
+He served as the head football coach at Kansas State University from 1951 to 1954, the University of Houston from 1955 to 1956, Southern Methodist University (SMU) from 1957 to 1961), and the University of Utah from 1968 to 1973.

 Early life

 Meek was born in Waterbury, Connecticut, to Joseph A. Meek and Josephine E. Gaudiosi.
 His paternal grandmother was born in Germany, while his maternal grandparents emigrated from Italy.
 His family moved to Birmingham, Alabama, in his youth.
 In college, he earned three letters playing as a back-up quarterback for the University of Tennessee; he graduated in 1943.

 Coaching career

 Meek had his first head coaching experience at age 22, with the Fort Benning Doughboy football club in 1944, while serving in the Army during World War II.
 Most of the starters on the team were members of the great Army teams of the early 1940s, and the team defeated all opponents except for a 0–7 loss to Auburn University.
 Marty Blake, later the NBA director of scouting, was one of the team managers.
 Following the war, Meek left the Army with the rank of captain.

 Meek served as an assistant football coach throughout the remainder of the 1940s.
 From 1947 to 1950, he coached under Jim Tatum at the University of Maryland.
 During his tenure there, Meek was credited with the development of backs Ed Modzelewski and Bob Shemonski.

 In 1951, Meek was offered his first collegiate head coaching position at Kansas State University with an initial salary of $8,000.
 Meek was offered the job even though he told the hiring committee at Kansas State that the program was in disarray.
-His first season he posted a 1–7–1 record, typical for Kansas State at the time.
-When he learned after the season that an ineligible player had participated, he self-reported the violation to the NCAA and the school voluntarily forfeited the win and the tie.
+His first season, he posted a 1–7–1 record, typical for Kansas State at the time.
+When he learned after the season that an ineligible player had participated, he self-reported the violation to the NCAA, and the school voluntarily forfeited the win and the tie.
 The following season, the squad went 1–9.
 Meek accepted the services of several former Army players who resigned from the academy after violating the honor code in 1951.
 In 1953, Kansas State posted a 6–3–1 record, the first winning season at the school since Wes Fry's 1936 team.
 After starting that season 5–1, K-State also received its first national ranking, at #18 in the Coaches Poll on October 28, 1953.
 The following year was even better, with Kansas State posting a 7–3 record and playing for an Orange Bowl berth in their final game (they went on to lose at Colorado).
 Meek left Kansas State following the 1954 season, when the school refused to give raises to his assistants.
 Kansas State wouldn't have another winning record for 16 years.